 Many infection preventionists trust that everyone working in the operating room knows what they are doing and many times shy away from going into the OR.
 That's a mistake.

-In fall 2016, I was on my way to work at 8 am on a Monday when my cell phone rang.
+In fall 2016, I was on my way to work at 8 AM on a Monday when my cell phone rang.
 It was the surgical department of a 350-bed acute care hospital in Texas where I served as an infection prevention (IP) consultant.
-They wanted to report that some instruments that were used on a patient over the weekend even though the biological indicator failed.
+They wanted to report that some instruments were used on a patient over the weekend even though the biological indicator failed.

-To be of help in an operation room (OR) an IP must grasp 4 key concepts about biological indicators: what a biological indicator is (an indicator that goes into each pack of surgical instruments to determine that each instrument gets sterilized), where it is placed in the instrument pack (in the middle), how it is documented (in a freestanding notebook in the OR), and what to do with a patient who had surgery with potentially nonsterile instruments (notify the infection control department).
+To be of help in an operating room (OR) an IP must grasp 4 key concepts about biological indicators: what a biological indicator is (an indicator that goes into each pack of surgical instruments to determine that each instrument gets sterilized), where it is placed in the instrument pack (in the middle), how it is documented (in a freestanding notebook in the OR), and what to do with a patient who had surgery with potentially nonsterile instruments (notify the infection control department).

 Luckily, I knew all these things because I have the experience of being a consultant and working for many hospitals.
 I reviewed the case, then set up a protocol to monitor the patient for possible infection.

 Although that was resolved quickly, what happens if the scenario is more complicated, as it was for me in summer 2019?
 At 5 pm on a Friday, I received a call moments after I turned off my computer eager to start the weekend.

 The surgery department of a 250-bed acute care hospital in Washington needed my help because they had experienced problems during the week with wet packs (packages or containers that hold surgical instruments that become moist after sterilization is completed).
 They were frustrated because they couldn’t figure out why.